Harrisonjstreet/dba120-exam1/README.md

 ![Results](ch5_ex8_proof.png)

-This was an interesting one becuase I modified data in the invoice table by referencing information from the vendors table

 ---
 ## Exercise 9: [ch5_ex9.sql](ch5_ex9.sql)

+In this excercise, we deleted the rows that we added to tables from the Ch.5 examples

 ```
 SELECT * FROM ap.invoices;